 The filters in your HVAC unit get clogged with dust and dirt similarly.
 These clogged filters result in polluted air being generated throughout your home.
 The filters should be changed every 30-90 days, depending on the style of the filter and the number of pets in your home.
 You can change these filters yourself or contact a certified Shipley technician for assistance.

 When your air conditioner is on, any mold, mildew, bacteria, and other allergens in the home get airborne.
 You can end up breathing this airborne matter in, and since the air conditioner can also dry out the air, it can irritate your nose and throat as well.
 If you’re indoors all day, eventually, this can make you feel ill.

 Worse, the condensation produced by HVAC units in the drain pan could cause mold and fungus to grow.
 As this fungus grows within your unit, its particles are being distributed in your home, and you, your family, and your animals are being exposed.
 The mold could make people in your household sick as it proliferates in the pan.
 Even if you don’t see the mold, if there is an odor, it could still be there.

 When you spend a lot of time in an air-conditioned space, you can often prevent feeling unwell with these tips:

 If you have any air conditioning sickness symptoms that are severe or seem to last, see a doctor for a proper diagnosis.

-If you need to have maintenance conducted on your air conditioning unit to help improve your home’s indoor air quality, contact Shipley Energy to speak to a professional.
-We can help you keep your air conditioner safe and healthy for your home.
+If you need maintenance conducted on your air conditioning unit to help improve your home’s or business’s indoor air quality, contact Shipley Energy to speak to a professional.
+We can help you keep your air conditioner safe and healthy to create a better indoor environment.